 - Our Ultimate Guide to Mastering Your RV Kitchen

 Exercise is about so much more than making sure you look good in your swimsuit.
-Regular movement keeps our bodies strong as well as slender, and has a whole heap of other physical benefits, too.
+Regular movement keeps our bodies strong and has a whole heap of other physical benefits, too.
 Getting your daily dose of cardio can help you sleep better, improve your mood — and yes, it can even be fun and social!

 Many campers find a commitment to daily movement vastly improves their quality of life and helps them explore their destinations without getting tired or winded.
 Here are some ways to get moving when you’re on the move.

 Get the right gym membership.

 Even if you’re a dedicated gym-goer when you’re at home, a road trip might put an end to your daily ritual.
 Many small, privately owned gyms only have one location, and even some franchises don’t allow you to use your membership at other branches.

 You might find a gym at your destination that offers a day-pass or week-pass option, although be sure to check the price.
 Sometimes you can get an introductory price, but sometimes those classes are actually more expensive!

 As a frequent traveler whose gym time serves as a substitute for therapy, I always recommend campers look into Anytime Fitness — and no, they’re not paying me to say that.
 They’re one of the largest gym franchises in the country, and after one month of membership, you get full reciprocal access.
 In other words, you can get into any Anytime property — and as the name implies, they’re open 24/7 to boot.
 And they’re widespread enough that you’re pretty likely to find one, no matter your destination.
 I even visited an Anytime in Barcelona while I was abroad!